Search for missing kids concludes Monday; no recovery - NewsBreak

 The three kids have been identified as sisters Brandy Wilson, 14, and Ally Berry-Wilson, 8, and Kevin Poole, Jr., 15.

-Family members, friends, and community members have been returning to the same spot near the Crescent City Connection Bridge since Saturday.Coast Guard suspends river search for missing New Orleans children, NOPD and family members continue looking
+Family members, friends, and community members have been returning to the same spot near the Crescent City Connection Bridge since Saturday.Over 60 tons of ground beef recalled

 “We spent six hours watching and walking up and down this river on Saturday night, hoping and praying that something fruitful will come from the Coast Guard search,” said Bishop W. L. T. Littleton, the pastor of Greater Morning Star Baptist Church of Algiers.